thycotic-ps/thycotic.secretserver/README.md

 # Introduction

 Welcome to the Thycotic Secret Server PowerShell module.
-This module utilizes the REST API to allow you to manage things in Secret Server.
+This module utilizes the REST API to manage and use the Secrets managed by Secret Server in your automation tooling/scripting.
 This module is managed and maintained by Thycotic Professional Services.

-The goal of the module is to be able to have a similar workflow as the UI, but also to make things easier for users to interact and write automation scripts that utilize the REST API of Secret Server.

-A [quick start guide](https://github.com/thycotic-ps/thycotic.secretserver/wiki) can be found in the Wiki of this repository to provide some context around the basic use of the module.
+> It is currently **out of scope** for Thycotic Support services.

+The module's goal is to give users a more accessible starting point working with the Secret Server's REST API.
+The best effort is made to have a similar workflow with the UI to plan out the functions and tasks you need to perform.

 # Changelog

-A formal change log is provided in the repository ([CHANGELOG](CHANGELOG.md)), and will be included with each GitHub release.
+A formal changelog is provided in the repository ([CHANGELOG](CHANGELOG.md)) and will be included with each GitHub release.

-# Installation

-Recommended method will be via the module published to the PowerShell Gallery.
-However a few alternatives are also available:

-- Download each release from GitHub [here](https://github.com/thycotic-ps/thycotic.secretserver/releases)
-- Download latest release via Thycotic download link (_coming soon_)

-To install via the PowerShell Gallery the latest release of [PowerShellGet module](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget) will be needed.
-The module is in beta release at this time, so `-AllowPreRelease` will be required for both `Find-Module` and `Install-Module`. _This requires being on version 2.0.0 or greater of PowerShellGet._

 # Documentation

-Each function includes comment-based help, as well as `about_` topics for the classes used.
-A public docs web site is in progress.
+All documentation for the module is now hosted on the GitHub site [https://thycotic-ps.github.io/thycotic.secretserver](https://thycotic-ps.github.io/thycotic.secretserver)

+You will also find in-module help for the classes (`about_*`) and functions (CBH) that can be accessed using `Get-Help` after you have imported the module.

 # Disclaimer